kengz/SLM-Lab/README.md

 - Dueling DDQN
 - Multitask DQN (multi-environment DQN)
 - Hydra DQN (multi-environment DQN)

+As mentioned above, **all these algorithms can be turned into distributed algorithms too**, altough we do not have special names for them.

 Below are the modular building blocks for the algorithms.
 They are designed to be general, and are reused extensively.